Skip to main content

 Click Submit to send orders to the ERP system.

-After submission, the session status changes to “Completed” and the grid becomes read-only.
+After submission, the session status changes to “Submitted” and the grid becomes read-only.
+Once the ERP processes the orders, the status updates to “Synchronized”.
 You can still view and export the session for records.

 Advanced Features

-Enable Round to Cart in the toolbar to automatically round order quantities to full cart increments based on container configurations.
-This helps optimize loading and shipping logistics.
+Round to Full Cart is available in the Overrides dropdown menu.
+It rounds order quantities up to the nearest full cart increment based on your container configurations, helping optimize loading and shipping logistics.
+To use it:

 Metrics Sidebar

-Open the metrics sidebar (panel icon in toolbar) to view real-time session metrics:
+Open the metrics sidebar using the panel button on the right side of the toolbar to view real-time session metrics:

 • Total order quantity across all stores